 We calculated this rating by evaluating the VPN's extra capabilities beyond the basic VPN service.
 This includes bypassing censorship, additional tools like malware blockers, and customization options like split tunneling.

-CyberGhost has an impressive roster of additional features, including an ad blocker, split tunneling, dedicated IP address, and 24/7 live chat support.
+CyberGhost has an impressive roster of additional features, including an ad blocker, split tunneling, and dedicated IP.
 It also offers an impressive token-based dedicated IP feature and premium, safer servers for an additional sum.
 However, it could just invest in multi-hop servers instead, and it doesn’t offer obfuscation to get around censorship.

 Additional Feature